porsche-design-system/porsche-design-system/packages/email/README.md

 ## Build

-Copy email assets in multiple resolutions and create a manifest.
+Copy email assets and create a manifest.

 ```
 yarn build